acegal1/surfs_up/README.md

 - There is a difference in our basic stats in June (winter) where the minimum temperature is 64.0° F, almost 10°s more than the minimmum temp recorded in December at 56° F.

-I created histograms for both the Junde and December results in order to provide a more user friendly statiscs analysis.
+I created histograms for both the June and December results in order to provide a more user friendly statistical analysis.

 #### June Month Histograms